paokkerkir/CustomPartyGlow/README.md

 - `/cpg` or `/custompartyglow` to open the size slider
 - A small button also appears on the top-right corner of the world map
 - Blips only appear when you are in a party or raid
-- Setting size to 16 hides all blips (acts as a toggle)

 ## Credits